 If you’re familiar with the tram route, we’re basically doing it backwards.
-You drive past the beer garden — sorry, no samples this year — and drive pass the paddocks where you’ll see a few camels, horses, cows and goats.
+You drive past the beer garden — sorry, no samples, you’re driving — and go pass the paddocks where you’ll see a few camels, horses, cows and goats.

 Then around the gift shop building and right into the park.
 You’ll take a right at the covered bridge and enter a part of the wooded park you don’t normally see during daytime visits.
-(I assume the rest of the park has been left open for the animals.)
+(The rest of the park has been left open for the animals.)

 You’ll exit the park at a backgate on Pardee Road and be directed towards Gravois.

 This spooky drive is made especially for families.
 It’s similar to what we’ve seen from the Farm in previous years, but since they’re not open during the day right now (and the deer are keep away so they don’t eat the decorations) they’ve put a lot more effort into the haunted scenes.

 More smoke, more lights, more torches.
 More STUFF.

 The themes aren’t really THAT scary: there’s a pumpkin hill, a medieval village (keep your eyes peeled for the Bud Light Knight), a haunted farm and so forth.
 Real people in dark clothes (and face masks) are standing around the scenes, but they’re just there to make sure you don’t take a wrong turn or hold up traffic.

 The people don’t jump out and try to scare you.
 They might even wave.